Acura A-Spec and Type-S models: RSX Type-S

+CL Type-S

 For the 2003 model year, the Acura CL Type-S was offered with an optional close-ratio 6-speed manual transmission, alongside a helical limited-slip differential.
 It used the same powertrain from the 2001–2003 TL Type-S. The 6-speed CL deleted some minor interior features from the automatic, such as a center console light.
 Also, the heated seats only featured one heat setting (vs. high and low in the auto).
-VSA and TCS were also not found on the 6-speed car, and as such, a 3-channel ABS unit was used.
+VSA and TCS were also not found on the 6-speed equipped car, and as such, a 3-channel ABS unit was used.